Barramundi (2020)

 Summary

-Of the nine Barramundi stocks across WA, the NT and QLD targeted by commercial fishers, eight are sustainable.
+Of the nine Barramundi stocks across WA, the NT and QLD targeted by commercial fishers, seven are sustainable.
+The Princess Charlotte Bay stock is undefined as it no longer has catch and effort indicators due to management changes.
 The South-East Coast stock at the species' cool-water range limits in southern QLD is undefined.

 Stock Status Overview